Carolina Sotério

 About Me

-I am a doctoral researcher in the Communication, Media, and Learning Technologies Design program at Teachers College, Columbia University.
-I study emancipatory science and tech learning—how learners reclaim knowledge by redesigning the tools and systems that shape it.
-From AI to social media and science toolkits, my work blends participatory design, critical pedagogy, and constructionist practices to make science more hands-on, open, and driven by learner agency.
-I don’t just respond to existing systems; I invent new ones.
+I am a doctoral researcher in Education in the Department of Communication, Media, and Learning Technologies Design at Teachers College, Columbia University.
+I study emancipatory approaches to science and technology education: ways in which students use STEM to question systems, create alternatives, and drive change.
+Centering student voice and agency, my work spans AI, social media, and science toolkits, blending participatory design, critical pedagogy, and constructionist methods to make science more hands-on, inclusive, and learner-centered.
+I don’t just adapt to existing systems; I design new ones.

 I’m the inventor of Lab-on-a-Book, a low-cost, paper-based chemistry kit designed to support hands-on science in under-resourced settings.
 I’m also part of the Paulo Freire Initiative at Columbia.
-Previously, I produced guidebooks, podcasts, and science kits; co-led IUPAC’s Global Conversation on Sustainability; and co-founded Brazil’s first ACS Student Chapter—becoming the first international student to receive the ACS Leadership Award.
+Previously, I produced guidebooks and podcasts, co-led IUPAC’s Global Conversation on Sustainability, and co-founded Brazil’s first ACS Student Chapter—becoming the first international student to receive the ACS Leadership Award.

 < I build tools, stories, and systems for liberatory learning >